rocicorp/replicache/doc/docs/how-it-works.md

 You don't need REST or GraphQL APIs when you use Replicache either.

-Instead, read and write directly from Replicache, as if it was in-memory data.
-Replicache continuously synchronizes itself to local storage, and also with your server using two special endpoints: `replicache-push` and `replicache-pull`.
+Instead, read and write directly to Replicache, as if it was in-memory data.
+Replicache continuously persists itself locally and synchronizes with your server using two special endpoints: `replicache-push` and `replicache-pull`.

 ## ① Pull